Robert F. Smith (investor)

 Robert Frederick Smith (born December 1, 1962) is an American businessman.
 He is the founder, chairman, and CEO of private equity firm Vista Equity Partners.
+Globally, Smith is among The World's Billionaires with a net worth exceeding US$10.6 billion as of 2025.

 Early life

 Smith was born in Denver, Colorado, the fourth generation in his family to be born in Colorado.
-His parents were Dr. William Robert Smith, an elementary school principal, and Dr. Sylvia Myrna Smith, the principal of George Washington High School, who both had PhDs in education.
+His parents were Dr. William Robert Smith, an elementary school principal, and Dr. Sylvia Myrna Smith, the principal of George Washington High School.
+Both parents had PhDs in education.

-He grew up in a predominantly African-American, middle-class neighborhood in East Denver.
-When he was an infant, his mother carried him when he was six months old at the March on Washington, where the Rev. Dr. Martin Luther King Jr. delivered his "I Have a Dream" speech.
+Smith grew up in a predominantly African-American middle class neighborhood in East Denver.
+When he was an infant, his mother carried him to the March on Washington, where Martin Luther King Jr. delivered his "I Have a Dream" speech.

 Education and early career

-Smith then attended East High School ('81) in Denver.
+Smith attended East High School ('81) in Denver.
 While in high school, he applied for an internship at Bell Labs, but was told the program was intended for college students.
 Smith persisted, calling each Monday for five months.
 When a student from M.I.T. did not show up, he got the position, and that summer he developed a reliability test for semiconductors.

 Smith earned a bachelor's degree in chemical engineering from Cornell University in 1985.
 While there, he won the Procter and Gamble Technical Excellence Award for chemical engineering.
 In 1982 he became a brother of Alpha Phi Alpha (ΑΦΑ) fraternity.

 After graduating from Cornell, Smith worked at Goodyear Tire and Rubber Company and Air Products & Chemicals.
 Later, he worked at Kraft General Foods as a chemical engineer, and registered two United States and two European patents as the principal inventor.

 In 1994, he received his Master of Business Administration from Columbia University, with concentrations in finance and marketing.

 From 1994 to 2000, after receiving his MBA he worked for investment bank Goldman Sachs in technology investment banking.
 He first worked for it in New York City, and then moved to Silicon Valley in 1997 where he started Goldman's technology-focused merger and acquisitions efforts there.
 He advised on $50 billion in merger and acquisition activity with companies such as Apple, Microsoft, Texas Instruments, eBay, and Yahoo.